-Time running out to sign up for Obamacare this yearMarch 13th, 2014 by Karen Pallarito, Healthday Reporter in Health /
+Time running out to sign up for Obamacare this yearMarch 13, 2014 by Karen Pallarito, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Still thinking about signing up for insurance under the new U.S. health care law?
 You'd better act quickly because the enrollment deadline to obtain coverage this year is March 31.

 Not only will you obtain health insurance, but if you are currently uninsured and select a marketplace health plan before the end of the month, you'll avoid new federal tax penalties for not having coverage.
 This so-called individual mandate is a key feature of the Affordable Care Act, often called Obamacare.

 "I think a lot of people are either hoping that the individual mandate goes away or . . . they're just ignoring it," said Jim Carleton, an enrollment specialist with Tri-Town Community Action Agency in Johnston, R.I., one of the state's health insurance navigators.

 With little more than two weeks left in this year's open-enrollment period, now's the time to get serious.
 Here's what you need to know to get signed up.

 The Affordable Care Act created federal and state marketplaces where consumers can shop for a health plan.
 These marketplaces for health plans are only available for a limited time each year.

 If you select a plan by March 15, your coverage will begin on April 1.
 But if you sign up between March 16 and the end of the month, your coverage won't kick in until May 1.

 "We're going to try to get people to enroll by the 15th at all costs because one month without coverage could be devastating to people," said Mark Colwell, director of consumer marketing at GoHealth in Chicago, a web-based health insurance broker whose licensed advisers help consumers enroll in marketplace plans.